async-library/react-async/README.md

 - Accepts `onResolved` and `onRejected` callbacks
 - Supports optimistic updates using `setData`

-> This package is a work-in-progress.
-It has not yet been published on npm and its API may change before it's released.
-> Feel free to provide feedback.

 ## Rationale

 `<Async>` is different in that it tries to resolve data as close as possible to where it will be used, while using a